ksaaskil/introduction-to-property-based-testing/README.md

   - **Couples test execution to data generation**
   - "This is more like it, well done!"
   - "This is not a good sample, please try again."

+### What you lose in targeted PBT

+- Complex data generators (recursive)
+- Gathering metrics
+- Stateful testing
+- Shrinking
+- Variations in data

 ### "Who's a good boy" a.k.a. how to give treats to generators